About Us

 Horses have been in my blood since I was four, when I skillfully negotiated for riding lessons in exchange for exemplary behavior at the ophthalmologist’s office.
 Little did my mother know that that agreement would ignite a passion for horses within me that has heavily shaped both my hobby and my career.

-Whether through 4H and Pony Club as a youngster, an exercise rider at the local racetrack, or flying over the cross country course as an avid eventer, I am always most at home on the back of a horse.
-My herd consists of a retired event mare, Allez, who lives a spoiled life in the mountains of Evergreen, and my 15yo OTTB mare Bailey who, after racing at the track and playing polo, has now found a niche in the dressage world after deciding jumps are just too scary to make a career.
+Whether through 4H and Pony Club as a youngster, an exercise rider at the local racetrack, or flying over the cross-country course as an avid eventer, I am always most at home on the back of a horse.
+My herd consists of a retired OTTB mare named Bailey who has raced at Keenland, played polo in Minnesota, competed through Third Level Dressage in Colorado and then explored much of the Colorado Rockies with me after finally being retired fit, happy and sound at my mom’s farm in Evergreen.
+I also have a Hanoverian mare who is my talented dancing partner in the Colorado dressage world.
 In my free time I’m either on the back of a horse, traveling to lands near and far or hiking in the Front Range.

 Born and raised in Rochester, NY, I attended college at Rensselaer Polytechnic Institute, with the intention of graduating as an aeronautical engineer and seeking employment in the aerospace industry.
 Boy, was I mistaken!
 After a brief foray as an engineering student, I realized a career without horses was no life at all and shifted my focus to vet school.
 Several years later, I graduated from the University of Minnesota College of Veterinary Medicine, having also attained my certification in animal chiropractic work from the International Veterinary Chiropractic Association.
 I later went on to become certified in veterinary medical acupuncture, a journey which led me to meet and eventually recruit Dr. Kate Baer into MVS.